staciax/valorant/README.md

 # valorant
-An Asynchronous API wrapper for [Valorant API](https://valorant-api.com) written in Python.
+An API wrapper for [Valorant API](https://valorant-api.com) written in Python.

 ## Features
 - Supports all endpoints. (includes undocumented endpoints)